mcaprari/caprazzi_net/_posts/2011-06-27-enforcing-design-principles-in-software.markdown

 some regions of your codes, especially method invocations in loops.
 As most things in life, don't overdo it.

 It's possible to add more complex checks or other kinds.
-In a recent app that was using some simple spatial geometry I enforced all the ints to be positive, because I knew there was no space for negative values in the app.
+In a recent piece of code I was enforcing all the calls to a class to happen from one single thread.
+In another app that was using some simple spatial geometry I enforced all the ints in some classes to be positive.

-If you want to get rid of the checks before release to production, it's quite easy to comment out all the invocations with a script, but this may be brittle and make debugging the code a bit more complex.
-If you are into this kind if things, it is possible to enforce rules transparently using AspectJ and some annotations.
-This has the benefit of making the code cleaner, but you loose the "documentation" side of the checks.

-[Note: in C# it’s easy to compile methods only in debug builds, using [Conditional("DEBUG")] ]

-My Protect class.
-As you can see it is a very crude piece of code, but it does the job.
+My Protect class is a very crude piece of code, but it does the job and it's easy to understand.

 {% highlight java%}
 /**